vanHeemstraSystems/node-version-manager/300/README.md

 └── package.json
 ```

-## 300 - Setup an node module like Metalsmith
+## 300 - Setup a node module like Metalsmith

 From the root of our project run the command: